-As discussed in another article, conduction is heat transfer from particle to particle inside one medium or several connected mediums without any movement from its particle.
+As discussed in another article, heat conduction is heat transfer from particle to particle inside one medium or several connected mediums without any movement from its particle.
 How can we quantify the heat transferred by this method?
 Quantification might be needed if we want to install new heat insulation for our hot water piping or replacing our building insulation.
 At least, we can check roughly how thick the insulation we need.

 In general, basic equation for conduction is as following: